 In accordance with Standard & Poor's rating assumptions, as Paragon Finance does not have a sufficient rating, no reliance was placed on the mandatory further advances being financed out of the subordinated loan facility.
-Standard & Poor's is comfortable that the issuer's obligations to the mandatory further advances can be funded out of available redemption funds and, where applicable, the flexible drawing facility.
+Standard & Poor's is comfortable that the issuer's obligations to the mandatory further advances can be funded out of available redemption funds.